TacticID FAQsQ – What is TacticID?

 Q – What about ‘spice’, ‘smile’, synthetic marijuana and other emerging narcotics?

 A – TacticID has the ability to identify synthetic cannabinoids either directly on the device or through the use of the TacPac.
 Generally, if the drug is powder, crystalline or liquid, the instrument can identify the sample directly.
-If a liquid solution is sprayed onto a grass-like substance, fluorescence issues will prohibit a result with Raman spectroscopy.
+If a liquid solution is sprayed onto a grass-like substance, it may be at a level that is difficult to detect with Raman spectroscopy.
+The TacticID-1064 is recommended for identifying colored samples such as natural products.

 Q – Can the TacticID be used for identification of explosives?

-Q – TacticID-GP allows users to add custom library items.
+Q – TacticID-GP Plus and TacticID-1064 allow users to add custom library items.
 What are the legal ramifications of this?

-A – The custom library feature of TacticID-GP is designed to allow global users to be able to quickly add new, emerging or region-specific substances into their library if they are not already present.
+A – The custom library feature of TacticID-GP Plus and TacticID-1064 is designed to allow users to quickly add new, emerging or region-specific substances into their library if they are not already present.
 This allows for rapid identification of new threats using custom-made non-validated libraries.
-The customers are responsible for the integrity of the library content they created.
+Customers are responsible for the integrity of the library content they created.

 Q – Are software and library updates available for the TacticID?

-A – B&W Tek publishes release notes for software updates, and customers are notified of the availability of library and software updates.
-These are available at no charge within the warranty period.
+A – B&W Tek publishes software updates, and customers are notified of the availability of library and software updates.
+These are available at no charge within the system warranty period.

-Q – How are these updates sent and downloaded?
+Q – How are software and library updates sent and downloaded?

-A – Update notices are sent via email.
-Users are then provided with a secure download link for the update file which is installed on their TacticID from the computer-based TID software either via Wi-Fi or Ethernet connection.
-Users will then be guided to install the updates to the instruments.
+A – Update notices are sent to customers via email.
+Users are then provided with a secure download link for the update file which is installed on their TacticID Plus and TacticID-1064 from the computer-based TID software via Wi-Fi, Bluetooth or USB connection (Wi-Fi or Ethernet for TacticID).
+Users will then be guided to install the updates to their TacticID.

 Q – Are the narcotics identification results considered confirmatory in court?